thomasvilches/ROI_analysis/README.md

 **The changes in this branch will be dumped the NYC branch, since they presents an improvement**

 **The possibility of increase slowly the nonvac contacts is implemented.
-The calibration was performed for all of the three possibilities**
+A forth possibility was calibrated.
+THis last one got really good**

 The branch `NYC` has data for NYC and the model is calibrated.